 ABI believes that drug-and alcohol-free workplaces are essential to the health and safety of all lowans.
-Therefore, ABI supports continuous clarification and refinement of lowa laws and regulations to allow employers to implement drug testing policies that include the use of any scientifically sound methods of testing and reasonable methods of notification and compliance.
+Therefore, ABI supports continuous clarification and refinement of lowa laws and regulations to allow employers to implement drug testing policies consistent with job requirements that include the use of any scientifically sound methods of testing and reasonable methods of notification and compliance.
 ABI further encourages premium incentives to employers who implement drug testing programs.

-· Medical Marijuana
+Medical Marijuana